ray-project/ray/doc/source/train/user-guides/data-loading-preprocessing.rst

                         assert type(labels) == torch.Tensor
                         assert inputs.shape[0] == batch_size
                         assert labels.shape[0] == batch_size
-                        break # Only check one batch.
-Last batch can be partial.
+                        # Only check one batch for demo purpose.
+                        # Replace the above with your actual model training code.
+                        break

             # Step 3: Create a TorchTrainer.
 Specify the number of training workers and
             # pass in your Ray Dataset.